Update on the handling of complaints about the communication of state pension age changes for women by the Parliamentary and Health Service Ombudsman.

 Additionally, while the High Court cannot make decisions about maladministration - an issue brought to us by complainants - it is likely that evidence relevant to the complaints about maladministration will become available during the proceedings.
 Waiting for the court process to conclude will allow us to take such evidence into account if we do decide to investigate.

-The Court has indicated that the hearing will take place in the first half of next year.
-We will explain our next steps once legal proceedings have concluded and we have considered the judgement that is subsequently published.
+We will explain our next steps once legal proceedings have concluded and we have considered the judgment that is subsequently published.

 PHSO makes final decisions on complaints that have not been resolved by the NHS in England and UK government departments, and some other UK public organisations.
 We do this independently and impartially.
 We are not part of government, the NHS in England or a regulator.
 We are neither a consumer champion nor an advocacy service.